Rutujas1709/Rutujas1709/README.md

 - 📚 I love reading.
 - 🎵 I'm a music enthusiast.
-- ✈️ I dream of traveling to Norway just to see nothern lights.
+- ✈️ I dream of traveling to Norway just to see Nothern lights.

 Thanks for visiting my GitHub profile!
 Let's collaborate and make the world a better place through technology!